pratikshyadash2410/pratikshyadash2410/README.md

 <br/><br/>

-### ✨ Thanks for stopping by — let's build something great together!
+### ✨ Thanks for stopping by — let's connect, collaborate and build something meaningful with data.

-📌 Open to Work &nbsp;|&nbsp; 🚀 Ready to Contribute &nbsp;|&nbsp; 📊 Focused on Data & AI
+🎯 **Open to Entry-Level Data Analytics & Business Intelligence Opportunities**

 </div>